 Why investing in knowledge assets accelerates business success

-There are several potential practical benefits of having a rich, well-defined knowledge asset built on GraphGrid’s Connected Data Platform.
+There are several potential practical benefits of having a rich, well-defined knowledge asset built on GraphGrid.
 Patterns in the data are easy to spot because the underlying knowledge graph has already defined the relationships.
 This, in turn, makes for fertile ground for training A.I. and machine learning algorithms and creates new opportunities for automating actions that once demanded high levels of human intervention.

 Now let’s get practical.
 Once we’ve committed to investing in a knowledge asset, how do we go from whiteboard to code?
-GraphGrid’s answer is the Connected Data Platform, which offers a full-featured set of tools that make it possible to stand up all the elements of an enterprise knowledge asset in as little as one day.
+GraphGrid is the answer.
+It offers a full-featured set of tools that make it possible to stand up all the elements of an enterprise knowledge asset in as little as one day.
 These tools include:

 - Text-based search of the graph database in a single, common language.
 Continuous indexing supports real-time search results.
 The simpler the search process, the more likely it is that a wide range of users will take advantage of and benefit from the knowledge asset you’ve built.

 - Showmes for creating dynamic, easily understandable queries that can be repeated over and over.
 Showmes do what they say: reveal patterns and answer questions worth asking more than once.
 In that sense, they make it easy to unearth the knowledge captured in the asset as it grows over time.

 - Natural Language Processing (NLP) for turning any sort of text-based data into data that fits neatly into the knowledge graph.
 With NLP, documents, social media posts, news feeds, and more become sources of searchable, real-time insight.

 - Fuze for integrating and synchronizing messaging between modules in GraphGrid.
 Fuze ensures the knowledge graph remains up-to-date as it ingests and processes new information.